 - The contacts are then synced with-in Eloqua using the Eloqua's bulk API

 The Eloqua app constantly polls the CDP for launch update.
 So, if the user has new data in CDP, but does not launch the campaign, the Eloqua app does not receive any updates to its leads.

 For new leads to be updated in Eloqua, two things must happen

 - The user should launch the campaign.
 This will make the latest data available to Eloqua

-- The eloqua app schedule needs to kick in for the app to sync this data in Eloqua
+- The Eloqua app schedule needs to kick in for the app to sync this data in Eloqua

-The user has a choice (Daily, weekly, Monthly) to set the sync frequency.
+The user has a choice (Daily, Weekly, Monthly) to set the sync frequency.
 But the clock starts immediately after the user activates the campaign.

-As soon as the user activates the campaign, the Eloqua app will immediately sync data from Lattice.
+As soon as the user activates the campaign, the Eloqua app will immediately sync data from the CDP.
 As long as the campaign remains active, the Eloqua app will try to sync on the user defined schedule e.g if the schedule is daily, the next sync will occur 24 hrs after the current one.

 Creating New contacts vs. updating existing contacts

 The Eloqua app will create new contacts if they don't already exist in the Eloqua lead database.
 If the lead does exist, those contacts will be updated.